 hourly = df.groupby([pd.Grouper(freq='h'), 'roberta_label']).size().unstack(fill_value=0)

-For brand monitoring, the most actionable metric is often not the overall positive/negative ratio but the change in that ratio.
-A brand that normally runs 60% positive suddenly dropping to 40% positive signals a problem worth investigating, even if the absolute numbers still look "mostly positive."
+For brand monitoring, the most actionable metric is often not the overall ratio but the change in it.
+A brand that normally runs 60 percent positive dropping to 40 percent signals a problem worth investigating, even when the absolute numbers still look mostly positive.

 df['weighted_sentiment'] = df['vader_score'] * df['view_count']